ryash072007/HackCheck-API/README.md

 10. Make a request to get points of a particular team / all the teams.
 [DONE] [if all returns a sorted by point version]
 11. Server-side timing of hackathon
 12. Request to get time left in the hackathon
-13. Endpoint to get all questions / edit questions
+13. Endpoint to get all questions / edit questions [DONE]
 14. Endpoint to get leaderboard - Just team name and points in decreasing order [DONE] [with through point 10]
 15. Ability to pause/reset/edit the time left
 16. Delete teams [DONE]